Security covers a wide array of areas, including cybersecurity, whose growth is tipped to soar in the coming years.

-On that note, the Investing News Network provides a comprehensive guide of what is security tools investing, how security has evolved over the years to combat various risk factors and where it is headed for the future.
+On that note, the Investing News Network provides a comprehensive guide of what security tools investing is, how security has evolved over the years to combat various risk factors and where it is headed for the future.

 Evolution of security systems

 Cybersecurity has become an important component as the total financial cost of cybercrime incidents is tipped to reach US$2 trillion in 2019 as per a report from Juniper Research.
 In comparison, cybercrime incidents totaled US$445 billion in 2014 and reached US$600 billion in 2017.